scritcash/scrit-whitepaper/scrit-whitepaper.md

     they hold ends and reissue them.
 Otherwise they will loose these DBCs.
-2. After a validation epoch ended the total number of DBCs in circulation can be calculated with a spendbook audit.
+2. After a validation epoch ended the total number of DBCs in circulation can be calculated with a spendbook audit and compared between the mints.

 ![Key rotation with disjunct signing epochs.](image/key-rotation.pdf)